kelvindo/brooklyn-paramount-preview/README.md

 - Check file counts between pipeline steps (all scripts use date-stamped filenames)
 - Verify artist names from scraped data match Spotify results
 - Confirm track IDs are valid Spotify URIs
-- All data files are now in JSON format for better structure preservation
+- All data files are in JSON format for better structure preservation
 - Combined data file provides a single source of truth for all show, artist, and track information

 **Playlist Options:**